-Up next, we’ll talk about how to make the case for building an external referral program, establishing an implementation plan and when to bring your plans to your team and company leaders.
+Up next, we’ll talk about how to make a case for building an external referral program, establishing an implementation plan and when to bring your plans to your team and company leaders.

-You know the importance of establishing a solid referral network to fill your pipeline with new and diverse candidates but outside of your recruiting team people in your company might not know why you’re considering external referrals.
+You know the importance of establishing a solid referral network to fill your pipeline with new and diverse candidates, but coworkers outside of your recruiting team might not know why you’re considering external referrals.
 You will need to showcase why external referrals are important, who you want to target, program goals, and alignment with both team and company initiatives.

 Questions you should ask yourself to get started making your case:

 Now we’ll look at where to find some of the information you need to arm yourself for a great presentation.